jason-p-cress/NagiosMediator/README.txt

 Introduction
 ============

-This mediator provides the ingest performance metrics from a Nagios XI installation using the NagiosXI API interface.
+This mediator provides ingestion of performance metrics from a Nagios XI installation using the NagiosXI API interface.
 The performance metrics of interest can be user-defined within the config/nagios_metric_file_definitions.txt.
 As such, any custom Nagios plugins, whether they be provided by Nagios, by the user community, or customer specific, can be utilized